Table of Contents

-Now, this child could barely read and write, but he already knew that you have to cover a cut, so it doesn't become infected, and you have to take care for your teeth by brushing at least twice a day.
+Now, this child could barely read and write, but he already knew that you have to cover a cut, so it doesn't become infected, and you have to take care of your teeth by brushing at least twice a day.

 We all know - from an early age - how to maintain our physical health and how to practice dental hygiene.
 But what do we know about maintaining our psychological health?… Well, nothing really.
 What are we taught and what do we teach our children about emotional hygiene?… Nothing, apart from the occasional 'cowboys don't cry'.
-How is it that we spend much more time taking care of our teeth, than we do our minds and souls.
+How is it that we spend much more time taking care of our teeth than we do our minds and souls?
 Why is it that our physical health is much more important to us than our psychological health?

-Actually this is quite an irrational way of reasoning, because - generally speaking - we sustain psychological injuries and subsequent psyche wounds more often than we do physical ones.
+Actually, this is quite an irrational way of reasoning, because - generally speaking - we sustain psychological injuries and subsequent psyche wounds more often than we do physical ones.
 Psychological injuries such as failure or rejection or loneliness or loss or guilt or low self-esteem.
-And these psyche wounds - same as physical wounds - can get infected and worse, when we ignore them, they ultimately impact on our lives in many dramatic and destructive ways.
+And these psyche wounds - same as physical wounds - can get infected and worse, when we ignore them, they ultimately impact our lives in many dramatic and destructive ways.
 Psyche wounds - when left untreated - will eventually manifest in our physical bodies as different illnesses, various aches, pains and ailments (i.e. the body-mind symbiosis).

-And yet… even though there are a many “trail-and-tested” techniques that we could make use of to treat these kind of psyche wounds, we don't.
+And yet… even though there are many “trail-and-tested” techniques that we could make use of to treat these kinds of psyche wounds, we don't.
 It often doesn't even occur to us that we should do so.
 “Oh, you're feeling depressed?
 Just shake it off; it's all in your head”.
 Can you imagine the kind of reactions that you will receive, when saying that to somebody with a broken leg… “Oh, just run it off; it's all in your leg”.